chitram1/ecber/README.md

 library('ecber')
 ```

-Although the necessary packages are installed within the R files written for this package, if you get errors when using the functions, they may be because some packages need to be loaded in again.
-If this is the case, please install the following packages as a precaution:
+While the R files within this package include the required packages, you might encounter errors when using the functions.
+In such instances, it's possible that certain packages need to be reloaded.
+If this situation arises, we recommend installing the following packages as a precaution:
-1. tidyr
+- tidyr
-2. dplyr
+- dplyr
-3. vcd
+- vcd
-4. readxl
+- readxl
-5. writexl
+- writexl
-6. tidyverse
+- tidyverse

 Example: Working With an Input File
 ------------------

-ecber requires a certain form of Input File in order to use the functions and get the expected output.
-The input file comes from BORIS which outputs a CSV file.
-Included below are the first few lines of a CSV file from BORIS.
-Using the `ConvertCSVtoEXCEL` function, we convert this input file into the expected excel format.
-This file is included as a test file: 6008BECNR.csv
+For ecber to function correctly and produce the expected output, it requires a specific format of input file.
+This input file is generated using BORIS video coding software.
+You can find more information about BORIS [here INSERT LINK].
+The output from BORIS is in the form of a CSV file.

+Below are the initial lines of a sample CSV file from BORIS:

 ```
 Observation id,Observation date,Description,Media file,Total length,FPS,Start time,Stop time,Duration,Test status,Subject,Behavior,Behavioral category,Modifiers,Behavior type,Start (s),Stop (s),Duration (s),Comment start,Comment stop